nibsirahsieu/sfSimpleBlog15Plugin/README.md

 # sfSimpleBlog15Plugin #

 The `sfSimpleBlog15Plugin` is a symfony plugin to create a simple blog.
-This plugin use sfPropel15Plugin (1.6 branch) as an ORM, and it is based on [sfSimpleBlogPlugin](http://www.symfony-project.org/plugins/sfSimpleBlogPlugin).
+This plugin use [sfPropelORMPlugin](https://github.com/propelorm/sfPropelORMPlugin), and it is based on [sfSimpleBlogPlugin](http://www.symfony-project.org/plugins/sfSimpleBlogPlugin).

 The `sfSimpleBlog15Plugin` adds standard weblog features to an existing website: